s0rg/decompose/examples/README.md

 ## csv2meta script

-example script to convert any compatible csv - at least 3 columns, with `id, info, tags` order and comma as delimeter to metadata json for decomposer
+example script to convert any compatible csv - at least 3 columns, with `id, info, docs, repo, tags` order and comma as delimeter to metadata json for decomposer

 ## usage